 Weapons under the control of law enforcement officials shall be exempt from this policy.
 The principal may allow authorized persons to display weapons or other dangerous objects for educational purposes.
 Such a display shall also be exempt from this policy.
-It shall be the responsibility of the superintendent, in conjunction with the principal, to develop administrative regulations regarding this policy.
+The superintendent, in conjunction with the principal, may develop administrative regulations regarding this policy.